Courses

 ENGL 222 U.S. Indigenous Cultures A selective study of the literary traditions and contemporary texts of American Indian people with a focus on building an interdisciplinary understanding of cultural production.
 For the Historical and Cultural Breadth requirement, this course counts as 20th- or 21st-century course, or it fulfills the minoritarian, diasporic, or transnational requirement.

-ENGL 230 US Ethnic Literature A study of American literary texts primarily of the 20th and 21st centuries, from the perspective of their ethnic origins.
+ENGL 230 U.S. Ethnic Literature A study of American literary texts primarily of the 20th and 21st centuries, from the perspective of their ethnic origins.
 For the Historical and Cultural Breadth requirement, this course counts as a 20th- and 21st-Century course, or it fulfills the minoritarian, diasporic, or transnational requirement.
 A Reading the World course or instructor permission.

 ENGL 245 Electronic, Hypertext, and Multimedia Literature A study of digital and print literatures that emerge from computing and internet technologies, with a particular emphasis on the medium through which they are produced and rendered.
 Forms include CD-ROM, cybertext, hyperlink, mobile apps, and GPS/satellite synchronized.
 Through these forms, this course will explore how digital culture impacts textuality and challenges reading practices.
 For the Historical and Cultural Breadth requirement, this course counts as a 20th- and 21st-Century course.
 A Reading the World course or instructor permission.